310mc/https-310mc.github.io-tl/source/_posts/feature_scout/the_essence_of_a_butler.md

 tags:
 - Idol Story
 - Yuumasu
 description: "[ES!!]
 Translation of Yuzuru Feature Scout Story, featuring Keito, Aira, Hiiro, Mika, Tori, and Midori.
-Yuzuru struggles to draw a design for his personal outfit, and consults Keito for his thoughts…"
+Yuzuru struggles to draw a design for his personalized outfit, and consults Keito for his thoughts…"
 permalink: the_essence_of_a_butler/
 ---
 ![](/img/es/idolstory/essencebutler/c1.jpg)|![](/img/es/idolstory/essencebutler/c2.jpg)
 :-:|:-:

-Yuzuru struggles to draw a design for his personal outfit, and consults Keito for his thoughts…
+Yuzuru struggles to draw a design for his personalized outfit, and consults Keito for his thoughts…

 This story is connected to the card [Devoted Valet] Yuzuru Fushimi.